teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-in-linux-the-grep-command-4/

-  :uk:
+  :uk:  Given a text file, which will be piped to your command through STDIN, use grep to display all those lines which contain any of the following words in them: the that then those
+  The search should not be sensitive to case.
+Display only those lines of an input file, which contain the required words.

   :georgia: